-That is all eclipsed by his sterling direction of A Night to Remember, the most engrossing, poignant, heart wrenching depiction of the sinking of the Titanic.
-The entire production—-from the book by Walter Lord to the script by Eric Ambler to Geoffrey Unsworth cinematography-—is a dream team of talent who put the most affecting verisimilitude of that horrific night onto celluloid.
+That is all eclipsed by his sterling direction of A Night to Remember, the most engrossing, poignant, heart wrenching depiction of the sinking of the Titanic ever filmed.
+The entire production—-from the book by Walter Lord to the script by Eric Ambler to Geoffrey Unsworth cinematography-—is a dream team of talent who put the most affecting verisimilitude of that horrific night and early morning death 102 years ago--onto celluloid.

-But what I will remember the talented Baker for is 8 episodes he directed during the black & white Mrs. Peel era of The Avengers.
+But what I will remember the talented Mr. Baker for best is the 8 episodes he directed during the black & white Mrs. Peel era of The Avengers.

 The Cinematic Look of The Avengers

-I don’t know if it was Albert Fennell or Brian Clemens who brought Baker on, but whoever did it meant a visual film sense would grace the early small screen.
-(This changed when the series went into color in 1966/67, and it went back to having that thinner look of video, however offset by the mod general coloring, sets, and costuming.)
-Baker brought the distinctive look of Ealing Studios and the Rank Organization to the innovative spy series.
+I don’t know if it was producer Albert Fennell or writer/producer Brian Clemens who brought Baker on, but whoever did it was a brilliant move that meant a visual film sense would grace the early small screen phenomenon.
+This changed when the series went into color in 1966/67, and it went back to having that thinner look of video, however offset by the Sixties Mod coloring, sets, and costuming, which was lovely too.
+But Baker's talent brought the distinctive look of Ealing Studios and the Rank Organization to television and left a distinction mark on the innovative spy series.

 1. The Town of No Return (28 September 1965)